WPOW Seminar + Portfolio Review Reviewers

 Jessica Gallagher’s reporting and photos for a project about Baltimore's drug overdose crisis, published as a collaboration between The Banner and The New York Times, won a Pulitzer Prize in 2025.
 Prior to joining The Banner, Gallagher worked at The Greenville News, The Quad-City Times, and The Times-Georgian.
 She holds a Bachelor of Fine Arts in Professional Photography from the Brooks Institute.

-• Jasmine Goldbland
+• Jasmine Goldband

 PHOTO EDITOR, THE PHILADELPHIA INQUIRER